 The 2004 Measure A TEP provides 15 percent of sales tax revenue dedicated toward improving safety at railroad crossings and relieving local traffic congestion.
-In addition, Measure W dedicates two and half percent of sales tax revenue to augment the grade separation program.
-Due to the high cost of constructing railroad grade separations, the Transportation Authority Board limited the funding four pipeline projects and identified a set-aside toward planning for additional grade separations for the 2004

-Measure A funds.
-To-date, \$113.4 million of Measure A funds have been allocated toward grade separations while no Measure W funds have yet been allocated.
+In addition, Measure W dedicates two and a half percent of sales tax revenue to augment the grade separation program.
+Due to the high cost of constructing railroad grade separations, the Transportation Authority Board limited the 2004 Measure A funding to four pipeline projects on a first-come-first-served basis.
+In addition, there is a set-aside of no more than \$5 million towards planning activities for grade separations beyond the four pipeline projects.
+To-date, \$134.3 million of Measure A funds have been allocated toward grade separations from Measure A. No Measure W funds have been allocated to grade separations at this point.